use-platform/use-platform/readme.md

 ## Usage

-All hooks available from root public API.
-More examples you can find in [storybook][storybook].
+All hooks are available from the root public API.
+You can find more examples in the [storybook][storybook].

 ```tsx
 import { useRef } from 'react'